Photon-HDF5/photon-hdf5/docs/phdata.rst

 unambiguously interpret the data is present.
-For example, for a 2-color smFRET measurement, a software package creating a file should check that the association between detector and donor or acceptor channel is present.
+For example, for a 2-color smFRET measurement, a software package creating a file should check that the association between detector-pixel and donor or acceptor channel is present.
 If some necessary field is absent, the software package should warn the user in order that this information is added before saving the file.